dianathedev/CSUFGo/README.md

 ## CSUFGo

-<p>Web application used students/staff/faculty to advertise campus wide events. </p>
+<p>Web application used students/staff/faculty to advertise campus wide events.
+This project was developed by using using the MEAN stack (MongoDB, Express.js, AngularJS, and Node.js). </p>

 The following instructions are for a Mac(iOS).
 ## Setup